UniversalDependencies/docs/_tpn/index.md

 ## Syntax

 * The order of arguments cross-referenced on the predicate is SOV, and this order seems to be the most common when full NPs semantically associated with the bound arguments are present.
-In this case, there is no fixed order, and the lack of a formal corpus dos not allow for precise figures.
-It is worth noting, though, that clauses with two NPs, each related with one of the bound arguments are no as frequent as one would expect.
+These NPs are marked as `obl` ' obliques', since they are not the core arguments.